pola-rs/polars/docs/user-guide/io/database.md

 #### ADBC

-As with reading from a database, you can also use ADBC to write to a SQLite or Posgres database.
+ADBC can also be used to write to a database.
+Writing is supported for the same databases that support reading with ADBC.
 As shown above, you need to install the appropriate ADBC driver for your database.

 {{code_block('user-guide/io/database','write_adbc',['write_database'])}}